-A mentally retarded tout’s dream to own a Sh5.5 million 33 seater bus flopped when a Thika-based Bank repossessed it due to non-payment of loan arrears of Sh400,000 accrued under mysterious circumstances over a period of three months.
+A physically challenged tout’s dream to own a Sh5.5 million 33 seater bus flopped when a Thika-based Bank repossessed it due to non-payment of loan arrears of Sh400,000 accrued under mysterious circumstances over a period of three months.

 However, due to unhealthy competition from other existing stakeholders and constant harassment from traffic police officers and Nairobi County Askaris, the bus was slowly driven out of business making it hard for Njoroge to service his loan, which he used to service at Sh176, 000 per month.

-Attempts by Manchester Sacco directors to bail out his bus hit a snag after transport business suffered a blow late last year, following the introduction of 19 seat capacity matatus and the tough competition by a rival group whose fleet of buses ferry commuters from Thika to Nairobi at a throw away price thus rendering them financially incapacitated.
+Attempts by Manchester Sacco directors to bail out his bus hit a snag after the transport business s******d a b**w late last year, following the introduction of 19 seat capacity matatus and the tough competition by a rival group whose fleet of buses ferry commuters from Thika to Nairobi at a throw away price thus rendering them financially incapacitated.

 SEE ALSO: From scrap metal deal to matatu owner

 The directors’ claim that most of their buses have been grounded and others repossessed by auctioneers after they also failed to service their loans.